 - Two new crush washers (optional)

 - Two quarts of Honda Dual Pump Fluid II

 Park the CRV on level ground.
 Ensure that the exhaust system is cool to the touch.
 You will be working around the exhaust, and when your vehicle is running, it gets extremely hot.
 Use chocks or another method to secure the vehicle to keep it from rolling.

 You will access the differential from the rear of the vehicle.
 It is in the middle and is where the driveshaft and the axle for each rear wheel meet.

 To change the oil, you will be draining the differential from the drain hole on the bottom and filling it from the fill hole on the top.
 The drain and fill plugs are on opposite sides of the differential.
 The drain plug is on the passenger side near the bottom and the fill plug on the driver side near the top.
 Each can be opened by sticking the square end of a 3/8 inch ratchet into the square hole in the plugs.

 IMPORTANT: Always remove the fill plug first.
 If you remove the drain plug and drain the differential, and then cannot get the fill plug out, you cannot drive your vehicle.

 Drain the Oil

 Once the fill plug is loose, place the catch basin underneath the differential to collect the oil that will drain from it.
 Drain the fluid.
-Despite the differential only have less than two quarts of fluid in it, I always use a 15 quart “suitcase” container.
+Despite the differential only having less than two quarts of fluid in it, I always use a 15-quart “suitcase” container.
 Its larger capacity means you can use it for engine oil or transmission fluid changes as well without fear of it overflowing.
 It makes the job much easier and cleaner.